 How to use the data?

 There are numerous ways to interact with the data.
-Watch the how-to video, made by our interns, and explore some suggestions below.
+Watch the how-to video, made by our interns, and explore some suggestions for various audiences below.

 Exploring the data and reaching out